digital-asset/daml/triggers/simulations/overview.rst

 .. code-block:: scala
   protected def triggerMultiProcessSimulation: Behavior[Unit]

-This method is used to define all the components that a given simulation is to take into account - and each component is defined as an Akka `Behavior <https://doc.akka.io/api/akka/current/akka/actor/typed/Behavior.html>`_.
+This method is used to define all the components that a given simulation is to take into account - and each component is defined as an Pekko `Behavior <https://doc.pekko.io/api/pekko/current/pekko/actor/typed/Behavior.html>`_.
 So, to define a simulation with no trigger components and no external components, one could write:

 .. code-block:: scala
   class ExampleSimulation extends TriggerMultiProcessSimulation {